-The majority of the structures along the Ohio Street retain many of their original features.
+The majority of the structures along the weat side of Rhode Island Street retain many of their original features.
+A few modern structures have been constructed in the area which do not maintain the historic character of the residential dwellings.